eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/TRG 6.02 API Versioning.md

 Further rules and recommendations on URL design:

-* It is RECOMMENDED to use nouns over verbs.
+* It is **recommended** to use nouns over verbs.
 For example, use `/customers` instead of `/getCustomers/`
-* It is RECOMMENDED to use plural nouns.
+* It is **recommended** to use plural nouns.
 For example, use `/customers/` instead of `/customer/`
-* It is RECOMMENDED to use the concrete object, not a abstraction.
+* It is **recommended** to use the concrete object, not a abstraction.
 For example, use `/customers/` instead of `/persons/`
-* The technical identifier SHOULD be part of the path, not the query.
+* The technical identifier **should** be part of the path, not the query.
 For example, use `/customers/12345/` instead of `/customers?key=12345`
-* Only English words MUST be used.
+* Only English words **must** be used.
 For example, use `/customers/` instead of `/kunden/`
-* Camel case SHOULD NOT be used in the URI, but it MAY be used in the query or fragment part.
+* Camel case **should not** be used in the URI, but it MAY be used in the query or fragment part.
 For example, use `/vehicleorders/`, `/vehicle-orders/` or `/vehicle_orders/` instead of `/VehicleOrders/`

+## APIs behind EDC asset

+For APIs that are not publicly available but only called through an EDC asset, the version information is included as a property in the EDC asset.
+This needs to be done in accordance with Catena-X standard CX-0018.
+More information and guidance is available there.